Santa Barbara Advanced School of Quantitative Biology

 Course Structure

-There is no tuition, lab fee, or room and board fee.
-Admitted students are provided with double-occupancy rooms in UCSB student apartments and a 19-meal plan at campus dining commons.
-A limited number of single rooms are available for a $2064 supplement.
-Students who need financial assistance with travel expenses can request it in the application form; financial need does not affect an applicant's chances of admission.
+Students are housed in double-occupancy rooms in UCSB student apartments and provided with 19-meal plan at campus dining commons.
+The room and board fee is $2836.
+There are no other fees or tuition.
+Students who need financial assistance can request it in their course application form; financial need does not affect an applicant's chances of admission.
+A limited number of single rooms are available for a $1462 supplement.

 Experimental Projects